SRN Data Center Network Connectivity

 By contrast, the SRCF and RCF core networks have only had one architecture, in which the SRCF and RCF core switch pairs existed as their own network, separate from campus.
 VLANs were created within the SRCF/RCF core, and routed by a pair of routers, also distributed between SRCF and RCF.
 If a VLAN needed to be stretched between the research data centers and campus, it was sent through a pair of 10-Gigabit connections to the MOA (School of Medicine) network area.
 Any networks that needed to be firewalled were routed by an on-campus firewall.
 Only a few changes to the initial iteration were made, namely the refresh of the SRCF/RCF firewalls, bringing them on par with campus network firewalls, allowing production research traffic to move off of campus.

 Now, the Stanford Research Network (SRN) provides the SRCF (both SRCF1 and SRCF2) and RCF with the newest in redundant, load-balanced network connectivity.
-This is accomplished using three technologies:
+This is accomplished using four technologies:

 With those three terms defined, we can take the diagram from the top of this page and drill down into the "SRCF/RCF Core".
 It looks like this:

-• Traffic leaving your firewalled subnet travels to the SRN router, which unwraps it and sends it to the RC firewall.
+- Traffic leaving your firewalled subnet travels to the SRN router, which unwraps it and sends it to the RC firewall.
+The traffic then goes back through an SRN router, towards its destination via an aggregation switch.

-• Traffic leaving your unfirewalled subnet travels to the SRN router, which unwraps it and sends it to the next hop.
+- Traffic leaving your unfirewalled subnet travels to the SRN router, which unwraps it and sends it towards its destination via an aggregation switch.

 For traffic reaching the SRN routers, the next hop depends on the destination: